CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-send-json.md

 }
 ```

-To adhere to RFC 8085, we recommend setting the "list-unsubscribe-post" header
-with the "List-Unsubscribe=One-Click" value.
-This can be done by setting the
-"oneclick" option in the "unsubcribe" option to true.
-It's important to note
-that if you set this option, you are responsible for distinguishing between
-POST requests, facilitating immediate unsubscribes, and GET requests, designed
-for displaying a confirmation page for unsubscribing.
+If your unsubscribe form complies with [RFC 8058](https://datatracker.ietf.org/doc/html/rfc8058), you can add the "one-click" option to the "unsubscribe" settings.
+When using this option, an additional "list-unsubscribe-post" header is added to the email.
+This allows receiving software to recognize that the unsubscribe page distinguishes between "one-click" unsubscribes and regular unsubscribes.
+Please note that if you choose to use this option, your website's unsubscribe page must indeed adhere to this specification.
+Unsubscribes received via HTTP POST should be processed without further interaction, while for unsubscribes via HTTP GET, it is allowed to first display a confirmation page.

+It is highly recommended to use this option because some recipients, including gmail.com, take this into account for deliverability.
+However, you need to first modify your website to distinguish between HTTP POST unsubscribes and HTTP GET unsubscribes before adding the "one-click" option to the JSON.

 ```json
 {